leo-arch/clifm/README.md

 ![bookmarks](images/bookmarks.png)

-* **Files selection**: the ability to select (and deselect) files from here and there, even in different instances of the program, and then operate on them as you whish via the Selection Box or the `sel` keyword.
+* **Files selection**: the ability to select (and deselect) files from here and there, even in different instances of the program (using filetype filters, glob and regular expressions), and then operate on them as you whish via the Selection Box or the `sel` keyword.
 Example: `s 1 4 56 33` will send the files corresponding to these ELN's to the Selection Box.
+Or, if you want to select all symbolic links ending with 'a' in `/etc`: `s .*d$ /etc -l`.
 Then, by typing `sb` you can check the contents of the Selection Box.
 Let's suppose you want to copy a couple of files from your home directory to some distant path, say `/media/data/misc`.
 Instead of copying all these files individually, you just select the files and then tell the `paste` command where to copy them:

 `s 1 2 3 6` (or `s 1-3 6`) and then `paste sel /media/data/misc`